Lazy Days (film): Plot

-A lethargic Farina lounges about, waited upon by his girlfriend Trellis and half-minding his baby brother.
-Meanwhile, the rest of the gang are preparing their younger brothers and sisters for entry in a baby contest - including Joe's unsubtle attempt to pass off eleven-year-old Chubby as an infant - with the prize being $50.00.
+Farina lazily minds his baby brother and his girlfriend Trellis waits for him.
+The rest of the gang are preparing their younger brothers and sisters for entry in a $50 baby contest, including Joe's crude attempt to present 11-year-old Chubby as an infant.
 When Farina learns about the contest, he slowly begins bathing and dressing his younger brother.
-Later, while on the way to the contest, Farina has a mishap with the stroller.
-After giving up and laying down to rest, he learns from Joe that there was no prize since the contest was actually held over a month ago.
+On the way to the contest, Farina has a mishap with the stroller.
+After laying down to rest, he learns from Joe that the contest was actually held more than a month ago.